|Degree:||Master of Science|

 There are two deadlines to consider:

-- Until 15.07. (if applying for the winter semester) or until 15.01. (if applying for the summer semester), an online application must be submitted to the JMU Master's portal.
+- Until July 15. (if applying for the winter semester) or until January 15 (if applying for the summer semester), an online application must be submitted under WueStudy.
+JMU students can use their JMU account, external applicants must first register for an applicant account.
+(Since December 9, 2021, the online application will no longer be made on the JMU Master's portal.)

-Attention: the deadline of 15.07. or 15.01. is an exclusion period, i.e. an application for the respective semester after the deadline is no longer possible.
+Attention: the deadline of July 15 and January 15, respectively, is an exclusion period, i.e. an application for the respective semester after the deadline is no longer possible.
 On the other hand, documents can be submitted until the second deadline.

 After receiving your online application on the Master-Portal, we will contact you by e-mail and let you know the status of your application.